SMRazaRizvi96/ros_comm_tools/README.md

     roscore
     ```

-2. Run the triggered publisher node:
+2. Run the `Triggered Publisher` node from the `add_topic_tools` package:

     ```bash
-    rosrun ros_comm_tools triggered_publisher.py
+    rosrun add_topic_tools triggered_publisher.py
     ```

 3. Follow the prompts to trigger republishing of messages.

 ## Parameters
-The triggered publisher node supports the following ROS parameters:
+The `Triggered Publisher` node from the `add_topic_tools` package supports the following ROS parameters:

 - `~input_topic` : Name of the topic to subscribe to.
 Default: `/camera/image_raw`
 - `~output_topic` : Name of the topic to publish messages to.
 Default: `/camera/image_raw`

-Parameters can be set via the command line using rosparam or through a ROS launch file.
+Parameters can be set via the command line using rosparam, through a ROS launch file, or as command line parameters when running the node through `rosrun`.

 ## Contributing
 Feel free to open issues or pull requests if you want to improve the package or add new functionalities.